iobuyumbi/microfinance-mis/README.md

 For complete API documentation, visit: [https://microfinance-mis.onrender.com/api-docs](https://microfinance-mis.onrender.com/api-docs)

+## 🧯 Troubleshooting

+- Windows PowerShell: use `;` instead of `&&` to chain commands
+- If `GET /api/members/stats` returns 400, ensure the `/stats` route is defined before `/:id`
+- If chat messages you send don’t appear instantly, ensure the frontend is updated with optimistic UI and the chat endpoints match `/api/chat/messages`

 ## 🤝 Contributing

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+3. Commit your changes (`git commit -m 'feat: amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

 ### Development Guidelines

 - Follow the existing code style
 - Write tests for new features
 - Update documentation as needed